 Rolling hills of four-leaf clovers dotted by sheep.
 Pints of stout and shots of whiskey.
 What comes to mind when you think of Ireland?

 Like many people, my concept of Ireland and its capital city Dublin were, eh, a bit stereotypical.
 Then I took a trip to Dublin and spent a week exploring the rest of Ireland, and travel worked its magic power: my stereotypes were shattered.

 I found that Irish history, culture, and cuisine often get green-washed every March when St. Patrick’s Day comes around, but there’s so much more that you can only experience by visiting local pubs, wandering through castle grounds, and yes, having a few pints.

 If you’re planning your first trip to Dublin and want to see all the city has to offer – and dig a bit deeper into what makes the city special – here’s what you need to know about spending three days in Dublin.

 Here are a few tips to help you out during your 3 days in Dublin.

 The peak season for visiting Dublin is between June through August when the weather is warm and sunny.
 This is the prime time to visit Dublin for sunny days, strolls along the river, and picnics in the park.
 There are also loads of festivals and outdoor events to enjoy if you visit during the summer – one reason why many people think Dublin is one of the best cities in Ireland to visit.

 However, if you visit Dublin during this time, be prepared for crowds.
-Many Europeans take their holiday in August, so that’s when it’s especially likely to be busy.
+Many Europeans take their holiday in August in Ireland, so that’s when it’s especially likely to be busy.

 The shoulder seasons for Dublin are March to May and September to October.
 During these months, the weather might not be quite as nice, warm, or sunny, but you make up for it with fewer crowds and cheaper accommodations and flights.
 There are many warm things to do in Dublin in winter if you choose to go then.